AntoineTUE/Moose/README.md

 ## Dependencies

-Dependencies are mainly specified in the [pyproject.toml](./pyproject.toml), the requirements file is there solely to aid in deploying to Binder.
+Dependencies are mainly specified in the [pyproject.toml](./pyproject.toml), the [requirements.txt](./requirements.txt) file is there solely to aid in deploying to Binder.

-The table below lists the packages that are dependencies to be able to use `Moose`, see also [requirements.txt](./requirements.txt).
+See below for a table of these dependencies, which will be installed along with `Moose` if they are not present yet.
-Version numbers are just indications of the package versions that were used to develop the code, your mileage may vary using either older or newer versions.
+Version numbers are just indications of the package versions that were used to develop the code, your mileage may vary using either older versions.

-Some tests are performed to check compatibility of numpy and pandas version `<= 2.0` and `>= 2.0`.
+Part of the automated test suite checks for compatibility of `numpy` and `pandas` version `<= 2.0` and `>= 2.0`, to ensure these older versions remain supported.

 Furthermore, even though the project does not import by default `lmfit` and contains no functions that specifically rely on it, the code contains convenience functions that were specifically written for usage with the `lmfit.Model` and `lmfit.Parameters` classes.
 If `lmfit` is installed in the active environment, some additional convenience function will be imported.

-These dependencies will be installed when you install `Moose` using `pip`.
+These dependencies will be installed when you install `Moose` using `pip` or `uv`.

 | **Package**  | **Version**  |
 |---|---|